 In the image below, you can see the price action in the chart BTC USDT when ADH is higher than 30, and the price keeps rising in the same direction.

 For instance, when the ADX for the BTC/USDT pair drops below 20 and the price reaches the lower Bollinger Band, the bot can initiate a long position, anticipating an upward price movement.
-Conversely, when the price reaches the upper Bollinger Band, the bot can exit the position or create a short trade.
+Conversely, the bot can exit the position or create a short trade when the price reaches the upper Bollinger Band.

 If the ADX is trending downward while the asset's price is trending upward, this is a divergence and could signal that the trend is weakening.
 It may be an excellent time to consider exiting the trade or taking profits.
 In the image below, the price is rising while ADX is decreasing.